 That’s why I’m focusing here on cards that allow you to use all of the X-T3’s capture modes: because I’m assuming that most people who shoot with an X-T3 probably want to have the option available of using the camera to its full potential.
 But if you never plan to use the high-bitrate video modes or the very high-speed burst photo modes, then you can get away with slower cards and ones that are UHS-I.

 If you want to throw in a single memory card and head out shooting, you can.
-But the X-T3 has two SD card slots, and they're not identical, and there are different ways to configure them.
+But the X-T3 has two SD card slots.
+And there are different ways to configure them.